rizitis/captain-slack/README.md

 ---
 **print infos**
-1. `cptn info package-name` Will print info for the package
+1. `cptn info <package-name>` Will print info for the package
-2. `cptn info package-name` the same if its a library
+2. `cptn info <package-name>` the same if its a library
-3. `cptn open-libs` or `cptn open-pkgs` Defauld text editor will open with  the yaml file for installed libraries or packages
+3. `cptn open-libs` or `cptn open-pkgs` Defauld text editor will open with  the yaml file for installed libraries or packages (only for read)
 ---

 **services**

-4. `cptn serv-status rc.service-name` (as root) Will print service status info
+1. `cptn serv-status <rc.service-name>` (as root) Will print service status info
-5. `cptn restart-serv`   (as root) Will print all rc.services and ask use to chose which need restart
+2. `cptn restart-serv`   (as root) Will print all rc.services and ask use to chose which need restart
-6. `cptn show-servs` (as root) Will export in terminal all services and their status.
+3. `cptn show-servs` (as root) Will export in terminal all services and their status.

 ---

 **mirrors and weather forcast**

-7. `cptn mirrors` (root) Will check all active slackware mirrorlist servers and print top 5 (default) faster for your location.
+1. `cptn mirrors` (as root) Will check all active slackware mirrorlist servers and print top 5 (default) faster for your location.
-   - `cptn mirrors -1` only the faster
+   - `cptn mirrors -1` Using flag `-1` will print only the faster
-   - `cptn mirrors -[1..9]` Valid numbers are from 1 to 9. (if not -N flag set, then default is 5)
+   - `cptn mirrors -[1..9]` Valid flags numbers are from 1 to 9. (if not -N flag set, then default is 5)
-8. `cptn weather` Will print in terminal next days weather forcast for you :D *(assume you are not under vpn)*
+2. `cptn weather` Will print in terminal next days weather forcast for you :D *(assume you are not under vpn)*
 ---

 #### Videos: